What are resistance bands good for?

 In fact, resistance training is the best way to increase muscle mass and strength.

-Resistance bands have been used by elite athletes in sports such as basketball, cycling, football, gymnastics, handball, hockey, judo, rugby, swimming, taekwondo, tennis, volleyball, wrestling, and weightlifting.
+Elite athletes have used resistance bands in sports such as basketball, cycling, football, gymnastics, handball, hockey, judo, rugby, swimming, taekwondo, tennis, volleyball, wrestling, and weightlifting.

-But most importantly, resistance bands give you the ability to perform more repetitions per set, which means you’ll burn more calories while exercising.
+But most importantly, resistance bands allow you to perform more repetitions per set, which means you’ll burn more calories while exercising.

 You simply won’t find a more efficient way to train your muscles.